SimeonHristov99/ML_24-25/README.md

 ## Principles of this course

-1. There are no bonuses.
-2. You learn as much as you want.
+1. You learn as much as you want.
-3. Be proactive.
+2. Be proactive.
-4. Each task will have a solution uploaded - it's not expected that yours should match it.
+3. Each task will have a solution uploaded - it's not expected that yours should match it.
 The solution is there to serve as an example.
 Focus on making the test cases match (where randomness is excluded, of course).
-5. Using generative AI is discouraged.
+4. Using generative AI is discouraged.
 Instead, try to research via Google on your own and read documentations of various libraries.
 You can also ask me, of course.
-6. Using generative AI to solve the tasks, given in this course, is strongly discouraged.
+5. Using generative AI to solve the tasks, given in this course, is strongly discouraged.
+6. We may not have enough time to go through all the planned material for each session.
+In such cases, please read the remainder on your own.

 ## Frequently asked questions